My Scottish business is in trouble! What is voluntary liquidation?"

 2015 Insolvency Statistics - Scotland only (figures from AiB):

-- 915 Scottish registered companies went into liquidation in 2013 (this figure includes compulsory liquidations and creditors voluntary liquidations).
-There were 10 receiverships.
+- 582 Scottish registered companies went into compulsory liquidation in 2015.
+255 went into creditors voluntary liquidations.

-- As for CVAs, only 16, yes you read that correctly, 16 companies were saved by the CVA tool in 2013.
-In the first half of 2014, there were 10 CVAs.
+- As for CVAs, only four, yes you read that correctly, four companies were saved by the CVA tool in 2015.
 This is a scandalous waste of good businesses.
 Incidentally the Government also wants more companies to use CVA! (source: UK Insolvency Statistics)